TheWolfAI07/Ethereum-Smart-Contract-Downloader/README.md

 * url: URL (and port if is necessary) of the Ethereum blockchain
 * blocks: Block/s
     * *.
-Recover all the chain
+Recover smart contracts from all the chain
     * Number of the block.
-Recover a specific block.
+Recover smart contracts from a specific block.
     * Block 1 - Block 2.
-Recover the blocks between 2 blocks.
+Recover smart contracts between 2 blocks.
     * Block 1 - * .
-Recover from 1 block to the final of the chain.
+Recover smart contracts from 1 block to the final of the chain.
 * api: The API provided by EtherScan.

 #### Example 1.
 Retrieve 1 block.